readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 Title: DuckDB and PostgreSQL Make a Great Pair for Analytical Processing
 Date: February 25, 2025
-description: How we built better contextual ad targeting using PostgreSQL, Django, and embeddings which are a way to encode the "relatedness" of text and pages for use in machine learning.
+description: This post shows how using DuckDB and parquet files for analytical workloads while sticking with Postgres for transactional queries makes for an easy way to get great performance from your database stack.
 tags: postgresql, duckdb, performance, engineering
 authors: David Fischer
 image: /images/posts/2025-duckdb-postgres.jpg